firecat53/networkmanager-dmenu/README.md

   background colors to be the same to obscure the passphrase.
 The [Suckless password patch][6] `-P` option is supported if that patch is installed.
 Rofi, Wofi and Bemenu will use their respective flags for passphrase entry.
-- Set default terminal (xterm, urxvtc, etc.) command in config.ini if desired.
+- Set default terminal (xterm, urxvtc, etc.) command in config.ini.
 - Configure `show_pass` to run `nmcli dev wifi show-password` in a terminal.
   This may take some experimentation to determine what will work for your terminal.